BrianLesko/stepper-control/readme.md

 &nbsp;

 ## Motor Specs
-The NEMA motor used here has 200 steps per revolution - allowing movement of 1.8 degree increments when using maximal torque.
-Partial stepping can be implemented for smaller movements, but at the cost of less torque.
+The NEMA motor used here has 200 steps per revolution which results in a step size of 1.8 degrees.
+Finer step resolutions are acheivable when **microstepping**, but at the cost of lowering torque.

-The motor has two pairs of wires corresponding with two coils, often noted as A and B. To full step, the coils should be activated in phase with alternating polarity.
+The motor has two pairs of wires corresponding with two coils, often noted as A and B.

 &nbsp;

+# Control methods
+hybrid bipolar stepper can be controlled in multiple ways

-## Full stepping
+## Single phase stepping
+Single phase stepping is the simplest way to control a stepper motor, but despite its relative simplictiy, it still takes a set of four precicesly timed signals to complete a motor step.
+The activation pattern for a single phase step is (A+ > B+ > A- > B-) ; where the sign notes the current direction.

+In other words:
 To make a bipolar motor complete one full step:
  - Power the first coil.
  - Next power the second coil with reverse polarity.